-When shooting the gun, a player is likely to use the High Penetration (+2d) and Semi-auto burst (+1d) Traits, providing a total +3d bonus (assuming two Traits are allowed).
+When shooting the gun, a player is likely to use the 'High Penetration' (+2d) and Semi-auto burst (+1d) Traits, providing a total +3d bonus (assuming two Traits allowed).

-If Equipment Traits are being used, the bonuses will tend to be higher and the effect more noticeable in a Challenge.
-Traits may be taken from real life descriptions of items:
+If equipment Traits are used then the bonuses will tend to be higher and the effect more noticeable in a Challenge.
+Traits can be taken from real life descriptions of items.